FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 Now, let's proceed with the practical steps to implement the admin-only page:

-1. Create a new page in Dashboard 2.0,  where we will display sensitive data to that we want to hide from regular users, this page will be our admin page.
+1. Create a new page in Dashboard 2.0, where we will display sensitive data that we want to hide from regular users, this page will be our admin page.
-2. Drag an event node on the canvas, then click on it, and select the UI base in which your all pages contain including admin page
+2. Drag an event node on the canvas, then click on it, and select the UI base that contains your all pages including the admin page
 3. Drag a switch node on the canvas, and add two conditions, one to check whether the user’s username is contained in the admin list or a second for otherwise, see the below image.

 !["Screenshot displaying the switch node which checks whether the logged-in user's username is contained in the admin list or not"](./images/building-admin-panel-node-red-dashboard-2-switch-node-checking-page-viewer-isadmin.png "Screenshot displaying the switch node which checks whether the logged-in user's username is contained in the admin list or not"){data-zoomable}